lucaspecina/arc_agi-series/chapter_00-intro.md

 ---

-## Limitations of Large Language Models (LLMs)

-Chollet observes that current LLMs, despite impressive capabilities, have **significant limitations**:

-- **Dependence on Familiarity:** Excel in tasks similar to training data but fail in novel tasks or those requiring deep reasoning.
-They rely on memorization and superficial pattern recognition, not true understanding.

-- **Fragility to Changes:** Small modifications in task formulation or variables can drastically affect performance, showing a lack of robustness and deep understanding.

-LLMs are essentially **databases of "skill programs"**, each representing a specific ability like translation or creative writing.

-During training, LLMs learn to **map input tokens to output tokens**, building vector functions encoding these mappings.
-Due to memory limits, they **compress the space of memorized programs**, expressing new ones using fragments of known programs.
-This allows **limited generalization** to slightly different inputs.

-However, this generalization is limited:

-- **Caesar Ciphers:** LLMs can decrypt common key sizes but fail with unusual ones, indicating memorization of specific cases rather than understanding the cipher.

-- **Logic Problems:** Solve familiar problems but fail when variables change, suggesting reliance on memorized patterns over logical reasoning.

-These examples show that **LLMs' performance heavily depends on task familiarity**.
-They can handle complex tasks only if they've memorized solutions.

-This limitation applies to all deep learning models—an inherent consequence of fitting models to training data.

----

 ## Abstraction as the Engine of Generalization

 Chollet argues that **abstraction** is fundamental for generalization.
 It involves identifying patterns and relationships and encoding them into abstract representations reusable in new situations.

 He distinguishes **two types of abstraction**:

-- **Abstraction over Values:** Compares continuous values.
-This is what deep learning models do—effective for perception tasks but limited in abstract reasoning.
+- **Value-centric Abstraction (deep learning):** Compares continuous values.
+This is what deep learning models do—effective for **perception** tasks but limited in abstract reasoning.

-- **Abstraction over Programs:** Compares discrete programs (graphs) by finding exact structural matches (subgraph isomorphisms).
+- **Program-centric Abstraction (program synthesis):** Compares discrete programs (graphs) by finding exact structural matches (subgraph isomorphisms).
 This is analogous to human reasoning and software engineering practices.
 It relies on structural similarity.

+**Deep learning-based AI (transformers, LLMs)**: the architecture behind many LLMs, excel in value-centric abstraction but are inadequate for program-centric abstraction, limiting their ability to generalize to new situations and perform complex reasoning.
+They find "similar" things.
+They are not exact; they are approximate.
+They can give you a good DIRECTION on where to search or go.

 He suggests that **intelligence arises from combining these two forms of abstraction**.
 The human brain exemplifies this, with the left hemisphere associated with reasoning (program-centric abstraction) and the right with perception (value-centric abstraction).

-LLMs focus on **abstraction over values**, explaining their limitations in generalization and abstract reasoning.

-**Transformers**, the architecture behind many LLMs, excel in value-centric abstraction but are inadequate for program-centric abstraction, limiting their ability to generalize to new situations and perform complex reasoning.
+When refactoring code, we don't want the functions to "feel" similar but to be exactly the same with the exact same behavior.
+You need to see it explicitly step by step and verify it.
+Comparing perfectly step by step is more costly.
+Therefore, a good idea is not to search randomly but to use your intuition to search more efficiently for options to verify.

 ---